informatics-isi-edu/chaise/docs/dev-docs/e2e-test.md

 export REMOTE_CHAISE_DIR_PATH=USERNAME@HOST:public_html/chaise
 ```

-These variables are used in `ErmrestDataUtils` to communicate with `ERMrest`.
-A copy of `ErmrestDataUtils` should be pulled from master and placed alongside chaise in your workspace.
+These variables are used in our test framework to communicate with `ERMrest`.
 The following is how these variables most probably should look like:

 ```sh
 export CHAISE_BASE_URL=https://dev.isrd.isi.edu/~<your-user-directory>chaise # No trailing `/`